Meetercom/MTCountrySelectorModal/README.md

-EMCCountryPickerController
+MTCountrySelectorModal
 ==========================

-`EMCCountryPickerController` is a view controller that allow users to choose a country from a searchable list.
+`MTCountrySelectorModal` is a view controller that allow users to choose a country from a list.
 The available countries are taken from the [ISO 3166-1 standard][iso3166], whose [ISO 3166-1 alpha-2][iso31662] two-letter country codes are used by the API to represent countries.

 [iso3166]: http://en.wikipedia.org/wiki/ISO_3166
 [iso31662]: http://en.wikipedia.org/wiki/ISO_3166-1_alpha-2

+It includes International Phone Number prefix for each country.

 Features
 --------